anoma/nspec/docs/architecture-2/ordering/mempool.md

 ## DAG Properties

-Independently, the vertices for each Learner form a DAG with the same properties as in the original Narwhal:
+Independently, the vertices for each Learner form a ᴅᴀɢ with the same properties as in the original Narwhal:
 ![Blue DAG](quorums_blue_5_red_0.svg)
 (In these diagrams, vertices reference prior vertices from the same Primary; I just didn't draw those arrows)